 Extended reading:

-Bonus Tip: Optimize Your Videos for Search Engines
+Bonus Tips: Optimize Your Videos for Search Engines

 In addition to the numerous videos that already exist on YouTube, there are huge numbers of new videos uploaded to it every day.
 How can you make your video seen by more people?
 This is a very profound subject, but I’d like to offer some simple suggestions to give your uploaded videos the best chance of being found on YouTube.

-• Add proper tags to your video: adding tags to video making it easier for YouTube to understand your video better: what’s it mainly about.
+- Add proper tags to your video: add tags to video making it easier for YouTube to understand your video better: what’s it mainly about.

-• Optimize your video for suggested videos: optimizing your video to make it appear in the suggested videos section may bring a traffic explosion, resulting in a rise in rank.
+- Optimize your video for suggested videos: optimize your video to make it appear in the suggested videos section may bring a traffic explosion, resulting in a rise in rank.

-• Create your own video thumbnail: though you’re provided with various screenshots to use as your video preview thumbnail when uploading, it’s better to create a custom thumbnail.
+- Create your own video thumbnail: create a custom thumbnail, though you’re provided with various screenshots to use as your video preview thumbnail when uploading.

 Final Words

-Uploading videos to YouTube becomes one of the most popular ways to make your product/solutions/funny clips seen by people around the world.
+Uploading videos to YouTube has become one of the most popular ways to make your product/solutions/funny clips seen by people around the world.
 But an important thing to figure out before uploading is: what’s the best video format for YouTube.

 The supported YouTube video formats are introduced briefly at the very beginning of this article.
 After that, it discusses which is the best video format for YouTube (the best codec for YouTube is also included).
-Then, it shows you how to convert videos in other formats to MP4 – the best format for YouTube – step by step.
+Then, it shows you how to convert videos to YouTube step by step.
 In the end, some easy tips are given on how to optimize your video to gain more traffic on YouTube.